-- (1) A director must be a natural person aged 16 years or older. - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 36. - 25 The number of directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 26 The first directors shall be those persons notified to Companies House as the first directors of the charity. - 27 A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors. - 28 Powers of directors - (1) The directors shall manage the business of the charity and may exercise all the powers of the charity unless they are subject to any restrictions imposed by the Companies Acts, the articles or any special resolution. - (2) No alteration of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the directors. - (3) Any meeting of directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the directors.
+- 23. (1) A director must be a natural person. - (2) No one may be appointed a director if he or she would be disqualified from acting under the provisions of article 36. - 24.
+The number of directors shall be not less than three but (unless otherwise determined by ordinary resolution) shall not be subject to any maximum. - 25.
+The first directors shall be those persons notified to Companies House as the first directors of the charity. - 26.
+A director may not appoint an alternate director or anyone to act on his or her behalf at meetings of the directors.